-The following table sets forth information with respect to the beneficial ownership of our ordinary shares as of June 30, 2017 by:
+The following table sets forth information with respect to the beneficial ownership of our ordinary shares as of December 31, 2017 by:

-- each person or entity known by us to own beneficially 5% or more of our outstanding ordinary shares; - each of our directors and executive officers individually; and - all of our executive officers and directors as a group.
+- each person or entity known by us to own beneficially 5% or more of our outstanding ordinary shares; - · each of our directors and executive officers individually; and - all of our executive officers and directors as a group.

 The beneficial ownership of our ordinary shares is determined in accordance with the rules of the SEC and generally includes any shares over which a person exercises sole or shared voting or investment power, or the right to receive the economic benefit of ownership.
-For purposes of the table below, we deem ordinary shares issuable pursuant to options that are currently exercisable or exercisable within 60 days of June 30, 2017 to be outstanding and to be beneficially owned by the person holding the options for the purposes of computing the percentage ownership of that person, but we do not treat them as outstanding for the purpose of computing the percentage ownership of any other person.
+For purposes of the table below, we deem ordinary shares issuable pursuant to options that are currently exercisable or exercisable within 60 days of December 31, 2017 to be outstanding and to be beneficially owned by the person holding the options for the purposes of computing the percentage ownership of that person, but we do not treat them as outstanding for the purpose of computing the percentage ownership of any other person.

-The percentage of shares beneficially owned has been computed on the basis of 13,009,504 ordinary shares outstanding as of June 30, 2017.
+The percentage of shares beneficially owned has been computed on the basis of 13,751,390 ordinary shares outstanding as of December 31, 2017.

-As of June 30, 2017 and based on their reported registered office, 115 of our shareholders were U.S. persons, holding in aggregate approximately 49.9% of our outstanding ordinary shares immediately prior to this offering.
-We have also set forth below information known to us regarding any significant change in the percentage ownership of our ordinary shares by any major shareholders during the past three years.
+As of December 31, 2017, and based on their reported registered office, there are 11 record holders in the United States, holding in aggregate approximately 1.2% of our outstanding ordinary shares.
+These do not include outstanding ordinary shares held in street name.
 Except where otherwise indicated, we believe, based on information furnished to us by such owners, that the beneficial owners of the ordinary shares listed below have sole investment and voting power with respect to such shares.

 All of our shareholders, including the shareholders listed below, have the same voting rights attached to their ordinary shares, and neither our principal shareholders nor our directors and executive officers have different or special voting rights with respect to their ordinary shares.
-See "Description of Share Capital-Voting Rights."
-A description of any material relationship that our principal shareholders have had with us or any of our predecessors or affiliates within the past three years is included under "Certain Relationships and Related Party Transactions."
+A description of any material relationship that our principal shareholders have had with us or any of our predecessors or affiliates within the past three years is included under "Item 7.B-Related Party Transactions."